-Mount Vernon man pleads not guilty in girlfriend’s beheading
+Washington man pleads not guilty to beheading girlfriend

 A probable cause affidavit says 27-year-old Vanessa Cons was found beheaded in the couples’ Mount Vernon home on Aug.
 26.

-Skagit County Chief Criminal Deputy Prosecutor Rosemary Kaholokula said two children discovered the body and that authorities believe Hernandez killed the woman in front of their youngest child.
+Skagit County Chief Criminal Deputy Prosecutor Rosemary Kaholokula said two children discovered the body and that authorities believe he killed the woman in front of their youngest child.

 Most Read Local Stories